Camping Gates Set to Open at 7:00 am

 For the latest entry information on opening day, check our Facebook page.

-• NO lining up, parking, or standing along those roads until 7:00 a.m.
-Tuesday, July 11.
+• NO lining up, parking, or standing along Clay Hill Road and CC22 until 3:00 a.m.
+Wednesday.

-• NO lining up, parking, or standing on any State Road (including NY 145 and NY 81) at anytime.
+• NO lining up, parking, or standing on any State Road in the vicinity (including NY 145 and NY 81) at anytime.

-• Please obey local authorities as you approach the festival.
-They are present to make everyone’s arrival safe, orderly and efficient.
+• Please obey local authorities as you near the festival.
+Their goal is to make everyone’s arrival safe, orderly and efficient.

 • Thank you.
 Safe travels.